-The UniFi Access system consists of four elements:
+The UniFi Access (UA) system consists of four elements:

-- Since the UniFi Access setup process includes registering the Admin NFC card, it can only be performed by someone that holds the Owner, Super Admin or Limited Admin roles in the UniFi OS hosted in the UDM-Pro.
+Since the UniFi Access setup process includes registering the Admin NFC card, it can only be performed by someone that holds the Owner, Super Admin, or Limited Admin roles in the UniFi OS Console (UDM Pro).

 - UA-Hub, UA-Pro, and UA-Lite

-- Network cables which support PoE (network cable of Cat5E quality or higher)
+- Network cables that support PoE (network cable of Cat5E quality or higher)

-Ensure the switch port for the UA-Hub is configured for the same network segment or VLAN as the UniFi OS Access controller and that it supports POE+, POE++.
+- Configure the switch port for UA-Hub.
+Ensure the switch port for the UA-Hub is configured for the same network segment or VLAN as the UniFi OS Console and that it supports POE+, POE++.

-Setting up the UniFi Access controller and adding devices
+Set up the UniFi Access application and adding devices